Baldomo/comnetsemu-srsran/slides/SLIDES.md

 <!-- Cool trick, thank you https://github.com/marp-team/marpit/issues/137 -->
 <div class="twocols">

-* Mininet hates it when a single host is connected to two separate networks
+- Mininet hates it when a single host is connected to two separate networks
 * Mininet only attaches network interfaces to hosts **after** they've been started
   - This made `srsEPC`/`srsENB` stall execution since they couldn't connect
-* A single network for all the traffic was fine in theory
+* A single network for all the traffic was deemed viable after testing

 <p class="break"></p>